yosemitebandit/stravanova/readme.md

 ### the script
 `parse.py` is a simple script that uses the python module and plows through `.gpx` files.
-Check it's source for a how-to or do:
+Check it's source for a how-to, or try:

     $ /path/to/venv/bin/activate
     (venv)$ python parse.py --help